 |Link||DeGiS - Care Concept||DAAD||DeGiS - Hallesche|

 The German Association for international students (DeGiS) has developed the group insurance 1 together with Care Concept, is open to every scholarship holder and usually offers a comparably cheap price with comparably high coverage.
 It can be concluded up to the age of 34 and starts from €69,62 per month with the maximum price of €95,68.
 If desired by the applicant, a private liability and accident insurance from Care Concept can be added for a small additional cost or concluded separately with another provider.
 The advantage is the cheap price, the disadvantage is, that it is only possible to conclude for young scholarship holder in a good health condition with no or little pre-existing conditions – in other cases, the insurance might reject your application.
 More information in different languages and the application can be found here: DeGiS – Care Concept

 If you are a scholarship holder at a partner organization of the DAAD, it is possible to insure yourself in the DAAD’s group insurance.
 The price for this tariff is €190 including a basic private liability and accident insurance.
 The advantage of this tariff is, that also persons up to 55 years of age can insure themselves, with the possibility of getting insured pre-existing conditions (but excluding HIV, cancer, kidney failure, blood disease or multiple sclerosis).
 More information and the application can be found here: DAAD

 DeGiS has also developed the group insurance 2 together with Hallesche which is open to every scholarship holder.
 It can be concluded up to the age of 64 and with exemplarily costs of €203,38 per month for a 30-year-old scholar and €219,48 for a 35-year-old one in the tariff BD2 for non-EU scholars.
-The tariffs offer the possibility of also getting insured if pre-existing conditions would exclude the scholar from other health insurance alternatives.
+The tariffs offer the possibility to join without a health questionnaire.
 More information and the application can be found here: DeGiS – Hallesche